 - Candidates must be a member of the ERG, student or faculty.
 ERG officers and executive committee members are not eligible.

 - Abstracts must be submitted to the ERG through the IADR General Session abstract submission process.

 - Candidates interested in participating in the competition must click the check box on the abstract submission form.

-- Candidates are responsible for presenting the research in compliance with IADR By-laws.
+- Candidates are responsible for presenting the research in compliance with the IADR call for abstracts guidelines.

 - Education Research Group Best Student Presentation Award

 The purpose of the award is to encourage and disseminate education